 Finally, we also inspected the distribution of the size of the iron peak.
-Differently from what we have done in Liu et al. (2018), we can now directly compute an effective size of the iron peak as $r{\rm Fe} = r_0 \cdot \sqrt{2^{1/\alpha} - 1}$ , where $r_0$ and $\alpha$ are the two bestfit parameters that fully characterize the shape of the peak.
-In principle, the global distribution of $r{\rm Fe}$ reflects different physical phenomenon, including the effects of past or recent mergers that erased the peak or smoothed it into a broad bump, along with the broadening effects of the AGN feedback from the BCG plus minor mergers.
+Differently from what we have done in Liu et al. (2018), we can now directly compute an effective size of the iron peak as $r{\rm Fe} = r_0 \cdot \sqrt{2^{1/\alpha} - 1}$ , where $r_0$ and $\alpha$ are the two best-fit parameters that fully characterize the shape of the peak.
+In principle, the global distribution of $r{\rm Fe}$ reflects different physical phenomenon, including effects of past/recent mergers that erased the peak or smoothed it into a broad bump, and the broadening effects of the AGN feedback from the BCG plus minor mergers.

 In practice, it is impossible to disentangle the two phenomena.
-However, the broadening of the iron peak due to AGN feedback can be investigated by selecting the stronger cool cores, which are most likely to be the oldest ones, where no major merger had recently occurred.
+However, the broadening of the iron peak due to AGN feedback can be investigated by selecting the stronger cool cores, which are most likely the oldest one where no major merger has recently occurred.
 In this case, the typical size can be a way to parameterize the age of the peak through the broadening effect of the AGN feedback.
-This is what we have done in Liu et al. (2018) based on a sample with bright and strong cool core to reach the conclusion that the size of the iron peak of CC clusters is actually increasing by a factor of 3 with cosmic time in the redshift range 0.1 < z < 1.
-If we consider the CC clusters in our sample (defined as usual as those with $c{\text{SB}} > 0.075$ ), we find the same trend but weaker, consistent with the fact that, having a sample with less concentrated cores, we are including a wider range of ages for the observed iron peak, with younger peaks being narrower.
-The trend we obtain is an average increase of a factor of 2 (from 0.025 to $0.05r{500}$ ) in the redshift range 0.05 < z < 0.6, still consistent with what we have found in Liu et al. (2018).
+This is what we have done in Liu et al. (2018) on a sample with bright and strong cool core, reaching the conclusion that the size of the iron peak of CC clusters is actually increasing by a factor of three with cosmic time in the redshift range 0.1 < z < 1.
+If we consider the CC clusters in our sample (defined as usual as those with $c{SB} > 0.075$ ) we find the same trend but weaker, consistent with the fact that, having a sample with less concentrated cores, we are including a wider range of ages for the observed iron peak, with younger peaks being narrower.
+The trend we obtain is an average increase of a factor of 2 (from 0.025 to 0.05 $r{500}$ ) in the redshift range 0.05 < z < 0.6, still consistent with what we have found in Liu et al. (2018).